The digestive system is a collection of organs that work together to digest and absorb food.

 The food then travels through the colon.
-The wall of the colon is made up of several bags (haustra) that are held under tension by three thick bands of muscle (taenia coli).
+The colon wall is made up of several bags (haustra) that are held under tension by three thick bands of muscle (taenia coli).

 The mucosa of the large intestine is devoid of villi that are seen in the small intestine.
 The surface of the mucosa is flat with several deep intestinal glands.

 Numerous goblet cells line the mucous-secreting glands to lubricate the stool as it solidifies.
-The functions of the large intestine can be summarized as:
+The functions of the large intestine can be summarized as follows:

-- The accumulation of unabsorbed material to form feces.
+- The accumulation of unabsorbed material forms feces.

 - Some digestion by bacteria.
 Bacteria are responsible for the formation of intestinal gas.

 The liver is an organ located in the upper right quadrant of the abdomen.
-It is surrounded by a strong capsule and is divided into four lobes, namely the right, left, caudate, and square lobes.
+It is surrounded by a vital capsule divided into four lobes, namely the right, left, caudate, and square lobes.

-The liver has several important functions.
+The liver has several essential functions.
 It acts as a mechanical filter by filtering the blood that travels from the intestinal system.

 Detoxifies various metabolites, including the breakdown of bilirubin and estrogen.
 In addition, the liver has synthetic functions, producing albumin and blood clotting factors.

-However, its main functions in digestion are the production of bile and the metabolism of nutrients.
+However, its main functions in indigestion are the production of bile and the metabolism of nutrients.

 All nutrients absorbed by the intestines pass through the liver and are processed before traveling to the rest of the body.

 The bile produced by liver cells enters the intestines in the duodenum.
-Here, bile salts break down lipids into smaller particles, so there is more surface area for digestive enzymes to work.
+Here, bile salts break down lipids into smaller particles, giving digestive enzymes more surface area to work.